nmfs-openscapes/2024-nmfs-champions/github-clinic/sarah_wilkin.md

 We can make lists – *note that lists need an empty line before list items!*

-1. bananas
+1. cookies
-2. tamales
+2. candy
-3. cakes
+3. cake

 We can make hyperlinks in [Markdown](https://quarto.org/docs/authoring/markdown-basics.html) using the `[]()` pattern: you put words to hyperlink in `[]` and the URL in `()`.
 For example: